CASTOR-telescope/ETC_frontend/README.md

   currently only viewable via the CANFAR session logs.
 See [these instructions](https://github.com/CASTOR-telescope/ETC/blob/master/docker/how_to_view_session_logs.md) for how to view these logs.
+- Add loading of custom surface brightness profiles (i.e., from a FITS file) on the GUI.
+  This functionality is available in the `castor_etc` Python package but has not been made available on the GUI yet.

 ## Questions, Issues, Suggestions, and Other Feedback